 A non-monetary contribution may be anything which is monetarily appraisable and transferable to the company, or a proprietary right which can be the object of a claim for payment.
-Such assets may be both tangible assets (for example real estate, car, computer) and a proprietary right (for example debt claim).
-Evaluation of a non-monetary contribution shall be examined by an auditor.
+Such assets may be both tangible assets (for example, real estate, car, computer) and a proprietary right (for example, debt claim).
+An auditor shall examine the evaluation of a non-monetary contribution.
 The auditor’s task is to examine whether the assets that comprise the non-monetary contribution can be subject to a claim for payment and whether they are monetarily appraisable.

 The evaluation method of a non-monetary contribution shall be prescribed in the Articles of Association.
 If generally recognised experts are available for evaluation of the item of non-monetary contribution, the item shall be evaluated by such experts.